David Bailie Warden

-David Bailie Warden was a republican insurgent in the Irish Rebellion of 1798 and, in later exile, a United States consul in Paris.
-While in American service Watson protested the corruption of diplomatic service by the "avaricious" spirit of commerce and condemned slavery.
+David Bailie Warden (1772-1845) was a republican insurgent in the Irish Rebellion of 1798 and, in later exile, a United States consul in Paris.
+While in American service Warden protested the corruption of diplomatic service by the "avaricious" spirit of commerce and condemned slavery.
 Warden continued in Paris as an academician, widely recognised for his pioneering and encyclopaedic contributions to the understanding of international law, and of the geography, history and government of the Americas.

 Ireland and the Rebellion of 1798

 Early life

 Warden was born in 1772 in the townland of Ballycastle near Newtownards in County Down, Ireland.
 His father (Robert Warden; m.
 Elizabeth Bailie) was a tenant of the Marquess of Londonderry, whose son Robert Stewart, the future Lord Castlreagh, fatefully for Warden, was to become Chief Secretary for Ireland.

 Warden attended Bangor Academy and Glasgow University.
-At Glasgow he was awarded a Master of Arts in 1797 with a prize for natural philosophy and a certificate in midwifery.
-While he was to retain his interest in medicine, Warden accepted a provisional license to preach from the Presbytery of Bangor, Country Down.
+At Glasgow, he was awarded a Master of Arts in 1797 with a prize for natural philosophy and a certificate in midwifery.
+While he was to retain his interest in medicine, Warden accepted a provisional license to preach from the Presbytery of Bangor, County Down.
 He was a pupil of Rev. James Porter at nearby Greyabbey, following his lectures on natural and experimental philosophy (keeping notebooks he presented to Porter's son almost four decades later).
 Like Porter, Warden joined the Society of United Irishmen.
 Inspired by revolutionary events in France, and despairing of the prospects for reform under the British Crown, the society resolved to secure a national and representative government by insurrection.

 United Irish Insurgent

-When the call to arms came in County Down, on June 7, 1798, Warden had been hastily commissioned as a local commander to replace the United Irish veteran William Steel Dickson caught up, with most of the county leadership, in a government dragnet.
-Following a rebel ambush of government troops at Saintfield on June 9, on June 10, "Pike Sunday", Warden assembled the first of his forces, 300 men, whom he marched on Newtownards.
+When the call to arms came in County Down, on 7 June 1798, Warden had been hastily commissioned as a local commander to replace the United Irish veteran William Steel Dickson caught up, with most of the county leadership, in a government dragnet.
+Following a rebel ambush of government troops at Saintfield on 9 June, on 10 June (later recalled as "Pike Sunday") Warden assembled the first of his forces, 300 men, whom he marched on Newtownards.
 After repelling the first assault, the garrison of Yorkshire Fencibles withdrew, allowing the rebels to establish in the town a French revolutionary style Committee of Public Safety.
 The "Republic" lasted but three days.
-Beginning late on June 12, Warden as "aide de camp" to Henry Munro, witnessed the rout of the main rebel conjunction at Ballynahinch.
+Beginning late on 12 June, Warden as "aide de camp" to Henry Munro, witnessed the rout of the main rebel conjunction at Ballynahinch.

 Warden escaped the fate of his mentor, James Porter, hung at Castlereagh's insistence outside his church in Greyabbey in July.
 Through the intercession of influential friends, Castlereagh allowed him permanent exile.
 After several weeks on a crowded prison ship, on which William Steel Dickson recalled Warden's "lively, rational and entertaining conversation", he sailed for the United States.

 From America, Warden was pseudonymously to write A Narrative of the Principal Proceedings of the Republican Army of the County of Down.
 The account was sent to Ireland where the authorities made some effort to intercept it.